Kanartic vs MrCool vs Senville: Which DIY heat pump should you choose in Canada? (2026)

 | Pioneer DIY 12K | $1,500 - $2,000 | 19 | -15°C |

-*Approximate prices in CAD, may vary depending on the retailer and promotions.
+*Approximate CAD prices, may vary depending on retailer and promotions.
 Check current prices.

 Detailed analysis by brand